 In addition to City & State’s board, Juanita Scarlett also is serving on the advisory committee board for the NYU Wagner School of Public Health NYC 2025.
 Scarlett, a partner with Bolton-St. Johns public affairs firm, has worked as press officer to former Gov. Mario Cuomo, in various roles for former Gov. Eliot Spitzer, and most recently in Gov. Andrew Cuomo’s administration as executive vice president for strategy, policy and public affairs at the Empire State Development Corporation.
 She also had worked as director of intergovernmental affairs for Cuomo when he was attorney general.
 At Bolton-St. Johns, she has worked with United Way of New York City, Quest Diagnostics and Epiq.
 Juanita was included in City & State’s 2021 Political PR Power 50 and 2020 Women Power 100 lists.

 Larry Scott Blackmon, CEO of political consulting and communications firm The Blackmon Organization, has 20 years of experience in public service.
-Prior to consulting, he was vice president for public affairs at FreshDirect and before that deputy commissioner with the New York City Department of Parks and Recreation.
+He is also vice president for public affairs at FreshDirect, and before that he was a deputy commissioner with the New York City Department of Parks and Recreation.
 Larry has served under New York City Mayor Bill de Blasio, former Mayor Michael Bloomberg and worked with former Manhattan Borough President C. Virginia Fields, former New York City Council Speakers Christine Quinn and Gifford Miller.
 He also has worked on the staffs of Sen. Chuck Schumer, and former U.S. Secretary of State Hillary Clinton during her 2000 Senate campaign.
 He was included in City & State’s 2020 Bronx Power 50 and 2019 Bronx Power 100.

 Born in Panama, Lupé Todd-Medina has relied on her own personal experiences to relate to immigrant communities throughout her work in the public sector and in communications.
 She has worked for Ken Thompson, Brooklyn’s first Black district attorney; led communications for Shavar Jeffries when he ran for mayor of Newark, New Jersey, in 2014; and currently represents New York Rep. Hakeem Jeffries.
 She also was the first press secretary for Newark, New Jersey, Mayor Cory Booker and Newark’s spokesperson from 2006 to 2008.
 She has been included in City & State’s 2020 Power of Diversity: Black 100 and 2020 Women’s Power 100 lists.